 How to calculate your credit utilization ratio?

 To calculate your credit utilization on one particular card, divide your outstanding balance by your total credit limit.
 Multiply the result by 100 to get your utilization expressed as a percentage.
 If you wish to know your overall credit utilization, repeat the process while summing all your available balances and dividing them by the sum of all your credit limits.
-The math involved is simple and can be solved with a just a calculator.
+The math involved is simple and can be solved with just a calculator.

 Here we’ll demonstrate an example calculation for a user with two credit cards.
 We will be working with the following two assumptions: